 For an update on this process, including reports of each stage, see: http://www.vic.gov.au/aboriginalvictoria/treaty.html

 Early in 2017, Shireen Morris wrote the following article, linking the potential for both Constiutional Recognition and Treaty / agreement making: Indigenous constitutional recognition and the search for common ground

 At the Geelong One Fire Reconciliation Group's AGM on 18 November 2014, Emily Chauvel-Byrne from Reconciliation Victoria presented to our members and visitors "Treaty and its relationship to Constitutional Recognition".

 During 2013 a first stage project for Constitutional Recognition took place in Geelong.

-RECOGNISE is the people’s movement to recognise Aboriginal and Torres Strait Islander peoples in our Constitution.
+RECOGNISE was the people’s movement to recognise Aboriginal and Torres Strait Islander peoples in our Constitution.
 It was incorporated into the work of Reconciliaiotn Australia in mid 2017.

-The Referendum Council are currently conducting nation-wide dialogues, with a final report due at the end of June 2017.
+The Referendum Council conducted nation-wide dialogues, with a final report at the end of June 2017.

-They are seeking feedback on the following proposals:
+They were seeking feedback on the following proposals:

 drafting a statement acknowledging Aboriginal and Torres Strait Islander peoples as the First Australians, and inserting it either in the Constitution or outside the Constitution, either as a preamble in a new head of power or in a statutory Declaration of Recognition